 I asked Delta Air Lines whether I could fly three days later because I was suffering from pneumonia.
 Their answer was, “Of course, but it will cost you.”
 The check-in person explained that if I did not use my ticket, I would be charged a $300 change fee.
 In addition, the difference between my ticket and the full fare for my return flight would go on my credit card.
 I ended up getting on the plane.
 The total change would have cost me almost $2,000, as my feverish mind recalls.

-See lower pollution levels in Italy in these satellite photos
+See lower pollution levels across the world — in Italy in these satellite photos

 In Venice and Northern Italy, the changes in pollution have been dramatic.
 These photos show the difference in only two months because of the shutdown of Italian tourism and industry.